Context-Based Dynamic Pricing with Online Clustering: Pricing Policy and Main Results

 \end{enumerate}

 { The first assumption A-1 is a standard regularity condition on expected revenue, which is prevalent in the pricing literature (see e.g., \citealt{broder2012dynamic}).
 The second assumption A-2 states that the purchasing probability will increase if and only if the utility $\alpha'x+\beta p$ increases, which is plausible.
-One can easily verify that the commonly used demand models, such as linear and logistic demand, satisfy these two assumptions with appropriate choice of $\mathcal{X}$ and $\Theta$.
-The last assumption A-3 is a standard stochastic assumption on demand covariates which has appeared in several pricing papers (see e.g., \citealt{qiang2016dynamic,ban2017personalized,nambiar2016dynamic,javanmard2016dynamic}).
-In Section \ref{sec:linear_model}, we will relax this stochastic assumption in the setting of linear demand.
-Note that A-3 does not require the feature sequence $z_{i,t}$ to be independent or identically distributed, and only requires it to be an adapted sequence of filtration $\{\mathcal{F}_s\}_{s\geq 0}$.
-One may argue that there can be static or nearly static features in $z_{i,t}$ such that $\lambda_{\min}(\mathbb{E}[z_{i,t}z_{i,t}'|\mathcal{F}_{t-1}])\geq \lambda_0>0$ is violated.
-However, such static features can be removed from $z_{i,t}$ since the utility corresponding to these static features can be in the constant term, i.e., the intercept in $\alpha_{i_t}'(1, z_{i,t})$.
-We will see in the numerical study in Section \ref{subsec:synthetic_simulation} that our algorithm performs well even when some features are nearly static or slowly changing.}
+One can easily verify that the commonly used demand models, such as linear and logistic demand, satisfy these two assumptions with appropriate choice of $\mathcal{X}$ and $\Theta$. { The last assumption A-3 is a variation assumption on demand covariates.
+That is, we require the covariates of each product have sufficient variation.
+Such variation condition is required for learning in many pricing papers (see e.g., \citealt{qiang2016dynamic,ban2017personalized,nambiar2016dynamic,javanmard2016dynamic}).
+We emphasize that in the literature, to guarantee this variation, $x_{i,t}$ is often assumed to be stochastic (e.g., independent and identically distributed) and $\lambda_{\min}(\mathbb{E}[x_{i,t}x_{i,t}'])$ is strictly positive.
+With such stochastic assumption, A-3 is satisfied (with high probability and it is sufficient for our result to hold); hence our assumption A-3 is a weaker assumption than the common stochastic assumption in the literature.
+In our setting, $x_{i,t}$ can be arbitrary and even adversarial as long as sufficient variation is satisfied, and we manage to prove similar theoretical performance of our algorithm under this relaxed assumption (see Section \ref{ap_sec:proof_main} in the online supplement).
+We note that this relaxed variation assumption is practically more favorable because in reality, the stochastic assumption may be difficult to justify.
+For instance, {there can be nearly static and nonstochastic features in $z_{i,t}$ (e.g., indicator of weekend/holiday) such that $\lambda_{\min}(\mathbb{E}[z_{i,t}z_{i,t}'])>0$ is violated.
+We test our algorithm numerically against these cases in Section \ref{subsec:synthetic_simulation}, and the results show that our algorithm performs well.
+One might argue that assumption A-3 may still be violated if some features are completely static (such as color, size, and brand).
+However, such static features can be removed from $z_{i,t}$ since the utility corresponding to these static features can be accounted in the constant term, i.e., the intercept in $\alpha_{i_t}'(1, z_{i,t})$.
+In other words, if we only include static features of the products, the context-based pricing problem reduces to the one without any context.} }}

-Under Assumption A, we have the following result on the regret of the CSMP algorithm.
+Under Assumption A, we have the following theoretical result on the regret of the CSMP algorithm.

 \begin{theorem} Let input parameter $c\geq 20/l_1^2$; the expected regret of algorithm CSMP is

 In particular, if $q_i=\Theta(1/n)$ for all $i\in[n]$ and we hide the logarithmic terms, then when $T\gg n$, the expected regret is at most $\tilde{O}(d\sqrt{mT})$. \end{theorem}